olivergutteridge/b6022164_csc8330_project2_2023/docs/README.md

 The outputs of this command are stored in ./test/translations.
 Each .fa file in the directory contains all translations of a sequence in input.
 A rComps_{input}.fa is also produced containing the reverse complement of each sequence in input.
 This is stored in ./test.

+## Credits

+Thanks to Dr Jichun Li for all his support throughout the module.

+## Future

+I hope to extend the utility of dnaStat by allowing the use of differnt file formats, adding the ability to identify ORFs and make further statistical inferences from DNA sequences.
+I also hope to extend the package to include rnaStat, a statistical analysis tool for RNA sequneces.